-A Note from our Founder, David J Rynecki:
+A note from our founder, David J. Rynecki

 While working as a journalist at Fortune in the late 1990s, I lived through the disastrous merger of AOL and our parent company, Time-Warner.
 Shortly after the merger, an army of consultants arrived in our office.
-They poked around, asked occasional questions and mostly observed us like we were a science experiment.
+They poked around, asked occasional questions, and mostly observed us like we were a science experiment.
 Eventually, they recommended that the editor stop stocking our break room with free bananas and instead replace them with candy kept in a bowl behind the office manager’s desk.
 This was just one sign of misplaced attention.
 Across the company, I could see a breakdown of culture.
-As Wall Street analysts praised the merger and forecast incredible financials, we could see pending doom on the basis of small signs emerging across the organization.
+As Wall Street analysts praised the merger and forecasted incredible financials, we could see pending doom on the basis of small signs emerging across the organization.
 None of the problems mattered to investors until everything imploded.

 This experience helped form the core philosophy behind Blue Heron.
 Specifically: